The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements

 But First, What Is a Mission Statement?

-Some of you might have heard of the term “vision” or “vision statement” before.
-I need to warn you: mission statements and vision statements are not the same thing.
-Your mission statement is all about what you do now in order to make your future visions come true.
+Your mission statement is all about what you do now to make your future visions come true.
 It’s what you are committing to do right now.
-The vision statement is focused on the future you hope to create.
+On the other hand, a vision statement is focused on the future you hope to create.

 How to Write Your Life Coaching Mission Statement